xsltdev/nodejsdev.ru/docs/api/vm.md

 The namespace object of the module.
 This is only available after linking (`module.link()`) has completed.

-Corresponds to the [GetModuleNamespace][] abstract operation in the ECMAScript specification.
+Corresponds to the [GetModuleNamespace][GetModuleNamespace] abstract operation in the ECMAScript specification.

 ### `module.status`